raystack/meteor/plugins/extractors/bigquery/README.md

 - Leaving `service_account_json` and `service_account_base64` blank will default
   to [Google's default authentication][google-default-auth].
 It is recommended if Meteor instance runs inside the same Google Cloud environment as the BigQuery project.
-- Service account needs to have `bigquery.privateLogsViewer` role to be able to collect bigquery audit logs
+- Service account needs to have `bigquery.privateLogsViewer` role to be able to collect bigquery audit logs.
+- Setting `max_preview_rows` to `-1` will restrict adding preview_rows key in asset data

 ## Outputs